protocol/launchpad/docs/ipld/content-addressing-and-cids.md

 A hash digest is a fine content address, but a CID makes it self-describing and able to jump across systems.

 A Git commit hash is just a hash digest and you know it's a SHA1 output because _it's Git_ and that's all Git has been using.
-But now that Git wants to start using SHA2-256 hashes, the assumptions built in about SHA1 are quire painful and they need a way to distinguish.
+But now that Git wants to start using SHA2-256 hashes, the assumptions built in about SHA1 are quite painful and they need a way to distinguish.
 If Git was built using CIDs instead, it wouldn't matter what hash function was used and upgrading would be trivial.

 Similarly, you know that a Git commit hash addresses a Git commit because you use it within the Git context.
 But what if you wanted to address a Git commit from an Ethereum block and point to that Ethereum block from a reproducible build system?
 When using these digests you also need to say _what_ system those digests live within (i.e. where you might find them and what you might do when you locate the data).